siddhant-k08/scaffold-eth-0g/README.md

 ### Getting 0G Testnet Tokens

 You can get testnet tokens from the [0G Faucet](https://faucet.0g.ai/).

+**Important Notes:**
+- You'll need 0G testnet tokens to deploy contracts and interact with the network
+- The faucet provides free testnet tokens for development and testing purposes
+- Make sure to use the correct network (0G Testnet with Chain ID 16601) when requesting tokens

 ## Documentation